 The problem with these treatments is that they are not specifically developed to treat chronic pain.
-The pain relief that is achieved therefore often has a number of disabling side effects such as addiction problems, depression, anxiety, fatigue, impaired physical and mental ability.
+The pain relief that is achieved therefore often has a number of debilitating side effects such as substance abuse problems, depression, anxiety, fatigue, reduced physical and mental ability.
 In the United States, an estimated 700,000 people have died due to opioid abuse in the past 20 years.

-In severe temporary pain conditions, the intention is to administer the peptide directly to the patient on one or more occasions to achieve effective pain relief.
+In severe chronic pain, the intention is to administer the peptide directly to the patient on one or more occasions to achieve effective pain relief.

-An independent evaluation of the potential of COZY01 as a future pain treatment is underway at the National Institute of Health (NIH) research institute in the US in a government-funded program (Preclinical Screening Platform for Pain, PSPP).
-COZY01 has undergone the first test level out of three and has been selected to move on to the next level where the substance will be tested in different pain models.
+An independent evaluation of the potential of COZY01 as a future pain treatment is underway at the National Institutes of Health (NIH) in the US, in a government-funded program (Preclinical Screening Platform for Pain, PSPP) aimed at finding pain management alternatives that are not opioid-based and that are not addictive or result in tolerance development.
+COZY01 has passed the first level of three and has been selected to move on to the next level where the substance will be tested in a behavioral model and in different pain models.